smithse4/Book-Line-And-Sinker/README.md

 ## Description

 Book, Line & Sinker provides a resource for readers where they can discover new books, keep a library of books they have read or would like to read, and view and contribute book reviews.

-# Test
+This application uses MySQL, Express, NodeJS, Handlebars.js, and W3 Schools CSS Framework.

 ## Table of Contents